 School of Music

-UNI School of Music faculty artist Alexander Pershounin will present a double bass recital with collaborators and repertoire to be announced.
+Faculty artist Matthew Andreini, percussion, will present a recital with repertoire to be announced.
 This event is free and open to the public.